GravO8/learning_xor/README.md

 <h1 align="center">Learning simple binary functions</h1>

-Here's a set of very simple programs that learn the AND, OR and XOR functions.
+Here's a set of very simple programs that learn the AND, OR, ADD, SUB and XOR function.

 ## Learning AND